viperleed/viperleed/doc/content/calc/parameters/element_rename.rst

 -  If chemical elements are being defined for multiple POSCAR elements, have multiple lines starting with ELEMENT_RENAME and the respective POSCAR elements left of the '=' sign.
--  ELEMENT_RENAME is complementary to :ref:`ELSPLIT`, so no POSCAR element for which ELEMENT_RENAME is defined should appear as an ELEMENT_RENAME parameter, and vice versa.
+-  ELEMENT_RENAME is complementary to :ref:`ELEMENT_MIX`, so no POSCAR element for which ELEMENT_RENAME is defined should appear as an ELEMENT_RENAME parameter, and vice versa.
 -  The VESTA program for viewing structures reads only the first two